-1. Initiated development of methodology to conduct preliminary capacity/adequacy analysis of the Flood Control District's major channels.
+1. Developed draft methodology to conduct preliminary capacity/adequacy analysis of the Flood Control District's major channels.
 This activity is part of a broader effort to assess the condition and prioritize upgrades of flood protection infrastructure.

 Priority: Education and Outreach